 Following a power-up or reset, the APs complete a minimal self-configuration, then wait for a startup signal (a SIPI message) from the BSP processor.
-Upon receiving a SIPI message, an AP executes the BIOS AP configuration code, which ends with the AP being placed in halt state.
+Upon receiving a

+SIPI message, an AP executes the BIOS AP configuration code, which ends with the AP being placed in halt state.

-For Intel 64 and IA-32 processors supporting Hyper-Threading Technology, the MP initialization protocol treats each of the logical processors on the system bus as a separate processor (with a unique APIC ID).
-During boot-up, one of the logical processors is selected as the BSP and the remainder of the logical processors are designated as APs.
+For Intel 64 and IA-32 processors supporting Intel Hyper-Threading Technology, the MP initialization protocol treats each of the logical processors on the system bus or coherent link domain as a separate processor (with a unique APIC ID).
+During bootup, one of the logical processors is selected as the BSP and the remainder of the logical processors are designated as APs.

-7.5.2 MP Initialization Protocol Requirements and Restrictions for Intel Xeon Processors
+7.5.2 MP Initialization Protocol Requirements and Restrictions